nanxstats/hdnom-app/include/help.md

 This web application helps you build penalized Cox models for high-dimensional data with survival outcomes.
 All the 9 types of model included in the _hdnom_ package are supported.
 It streamlined the process of nomogram building, model validation, calibration, comparison, and reproducible report generation --- all done inside your web browser.

+Please read the <a href="https://github.com/road2stat/hdnom-policy" target="_blank">data privacy policy</a> first before you start using this app.

 The following workflow is recommended:

  1. Click **Data** to upload your dataset;